purescript/spago/README.md

 Let's take a look at the two [Dhall][dhall] configuration files that `spago` requires:
 - `packages.dhall`: this file is meant to contain the *totality* of the packages available to your project (that is, any package you might want to import).
-  In practical terms, it pulls in a [Spacchetti][spacchetti] package-set as a base, and you are then able to add any package that might not be in the package set, or override esisting ones.
+  In practical terms, it pulls in the [official package-set][package-sets] as a base, and you are then able to add any package that might not be in the package set, or override esisting ones.
 - `spago.dhall`: this is your project configuration.
 It includes the above package-set,